Widgets — core-ui/widget

 :root CSS variables for every token.

-Kiln's set_theme tool (see kiln/protocol) is the canonical example:
+Kiln's set_theme tool (see kiln/protocol) is an example: the agent updates

 Strict CSP